 We need to do the work to create a tidal wave of action.
 But how?

 There’s a passage in This One Wild and Precious Life by Sarah Wilson (the title is based on the Mary Oliver quote, “Tell me, what is it you plan to do with this one wild and precious life”), that says: “Many of us are living with the sense that things are not right with the world and are in a state of spiritual PTSD.
-We have retreated, morally and psychologically; we are experiencing a crisis of disconnection-from one another, from our true values, from joy, and from life as we feel we are meant to be living it.
-Sarah Wilson argues that this sense of despair and disconnection is ironically what unites us-that deep down, we are all feeling that same itch for a new way of living.“
+We have retreated, morally and psychologically; we are experiencing a crisis of disconnection from one another, from our true values, from joy, and from life as we feel we are meant to be living it.
+Sarah Wilson argues that this sense of despair and disconnection is ironically what unites us that deep down, we are all feeling that same itch for a new way of living.“

 During lockdown, after reading this book and reevaluating life, I certainly felt like this.
 How could I use my skills and experience to do some good, rather than keep rolling in the capitalist circle I was in?
 How could I give more back?
-Despite feeling like an imposter into a world of “sustainability” I felt shame too, for all the corporate work I’d taken on over the years.
+Despite feeling like an imposter in a world of “sustainability” I felt shame too, for all the global brand work I’d taken on over the years.

 But there is so much hope if you just look for it, and a lot of opportunity.
-An opportunity to get outside of the eco chambers and tell powerful, purposeful stories that change on a pavement level, and through our small businesses can be a wave of impact.
+An opportunity to get outside of the echo chambers and tell powerful, purposeful stories that change on a pavement level, and through our small businesses can be a wave of impact.

-The rise of the B-Corp movement is brilliant and necessary, especially here where it’s very strong, however there are thousands, hundreds of thousands of smaller businesses that haven’t heard of B-Corp (there are 5.5 million small businesses in the UK).
+The rise of the B-Corp movement is brilliant and necessary, especially here where it’s very strong, however, there are thousands, hundreds of thousands of smaller businesses that haven’t heard of B-Corp (there are 5.5 million small businesses in the UK).

 “Earth is now our only shareholder.”

-Stories change the human brain, creating empathy and compassion and help us make sense of what is a terrifying and crazy world.
+Stories change the human brain, creating empathy and compassion and helping us make sense of what is a terrifying and crazy world.
 They comfort us, they help us understand and most importantly they help us feel more connected.